ivy3h/LITM_Thesis/README.md

 ```

 ### Fine-tuning
-To fine-tune the model using the constructed data, set up [SWIFT](https://swift.readthedocs.io/en/latest/) and run the following command:
+To fine-tune the model using the constructed data, set up [SWIFT](https://swift.readthedocs.io/en/latest/) and run the following commands:
 ```bash
 # Setup
 pip install 'ms-swift'